fbpx

 An object moving in one direction will continue to move in the same direction unless acted on by an external force.

-Referencing the example from above, inertia of direction is directly observable when a bus turns a corner.
+Referencing the example from above, the inertia of direction is directly observable when a bus turns a corner.
 If you are a passenger in that bus, inertia causes your body to resist the change in direction.
 Your body thus travels in a straight line while the rest of the bus moves along the curved path.
 To the other (secured) passengers, you will appear to be flung out towards the walls as your path deviates from that of the bus.

-There are plenty more phenomena involving inertia in the world around us, take your time to observe your surroundings and you will be certain to catch inertia in action.
+There are plenty more phenomena involving inertia in the world around us.
+Take your time to observe your surroundings and you will be certain to catch inertia in action.

-In its simplest form, Newton’s Second Law of motion states the net force acting on an object is equal to the product of the object’s mass and acceleration.
+In its simplest form, Newton’s Second Law of motion states that the net force acting on an object is equal to the product of the object’s mass and acceleration.

 The second law provides a clear quantitative relationship between the forces applied, the inertia and the object’s change in motion.

 Suppose your car broke down in the middle of the road and in order to prevent the obstruction of traffic, you proceed to push it out of the way after enlisting the help of several other helpful motorists.
-After the force applied has been overcome the frictional and resistive forces, the remaining force leftover would be used to increase the speed of the car from rest; in other words, accelerate the car.
+After the force applied has overcome the frictional and resistive forces, the remaining force would be used to increase the speed of the car from rest; in other words, accelerate the car.
 Newton’s Second Law says that the car will speed up at a rate equal to the amount of net force divided by its mass.

-Force and the Acceleration of an Object
+Force and Acceleration

 As the acceleration of the car is proportional to the net force applied, suppose you enlisted the help of more people.
 With your combined strength, this would produce a greater net force, resulting in a corresponding increase in the acceleration.

-Force and the Mass of an Object
+Force and Mass

-If however, you replaced the car with a motorcycle and applied the same net force, the motorcycle being much less massive would produce a much larger acceleration.
+If, however, you replaced the car with a motorcycle and applied the same net force, the motorcycle, being much less massive, would produce a much larger acceleration.
 On the other hand, a broken-down bus would accelerate at a much slower rate due to the larger mass.

 Newton’s second law is a straightforward presentation of the relationship between forces and the motion of objects.
 In the scientific world, it is used to calculate all kinds of scenarios involving forces and motion.
-With that knowledge, we can predict certain scenarios with precision, such as the trajectory of an airplane and even the acceleration of a rocket.
+With that knowledge, we can predict certain scenarios with precision, such as the trajectory of an aeroplane and even the acceleration of a rocket.
 Evidently, it is an indispensable knowledge that has enabled mankind to create inventions that are literally out of this world.

 Newton’s third law postulates that for every action, there is an equal and opposite reaction.